TawalMc/tawaldevuniverse.hashnode.dev/claybzd4c000108mf4xs12yz5.md

 I'm sharing a few tips that I use in my daily tasks, and I hope you have others that you want to share with us.
 I'm open to tips, and my social accounts (below) are there for that.

-_So can you smell what TawalMc is cooking?_
+_So can you smell what Tawaliou is cooking?_